microdotblog/help.micro.blog/_posts/2018-04-12-microcasting.md

 order: 1
 categories: podcasting
 ---

 Micro.blog offers an optional paid plan that lets you create a short-form podcast hosted directly on Micro.blog.
 You can upload an MP3 for your microcast from the web, or use the companion iPhone app [Wavelength](https://itunes.apple.com/us/app/wavelength-for-micro-blog/id1365158696?ls=1&mt=8) to record, edit, and publish a new episode.

 Hosted microcasts use a separate RSS feed for your episodes: yourdomain.com/podcast.xml.
 You can add this feed to apps like Overcast or Castro, or register it with the Apple Podcast Directory.
 Just like a regular microblog, you can also use a custom domain for your site.
+(There is also a JSON Feed version at yourdomain.com/podcast.json.)

 To upload an MP3 on the web, under "New Post" click the audio button to select a file: